pieteroskam/autopilot/README.md

 ## For use in the arduino SDK V2.

-1. Download and install Arduini IDE V2 https://www.arduino.cc/en/software
+1. Download and install Arduino IDE V2 https://www.arduino.cc/en/software
 2. Go to tools->boards manager and search for esp32.
 Install the esp32 by Espressif Systems.
 3. Create a folder named autopilot_basic.
    - In this folder, Put all the files (with .ino, .cpp and .h extension) from the repository.